selimslab/selimslab.github.io/_posts/2022-4-7-get-things-done.md

 ---

+Define what you want because a weak definition means a bad outcome

 You need a lot of mistakes for a few good moves, a lot bad ideas for a few good ideas.
 Do not fear making mistakes, do not regret mistakes, you are growing a mistake at a time

 The more you do it, the better you get.
 Sheer volume of music produced is a good predictor for composer success.